 I like to experience new things and I'm allergic to monotony.
-I've had many houses, in many places, but I was never really happy in any little box made out of ticky tacky.
-I never really liked paying bills either.
+I was never really happy in any little box made out of ticky tacky.
+And I never really liked paying bills either.
 So in 2014, I put everything I owned into one bag, and morphed myself into a full-time traveler.
 Check introvert musings and questions on solo travel.

 Someone that travels permanently, has no home or no base, and is voluntary homeless.
 All 40 things I own fit into one carryon bag that weighs 11 pounds and I go from house to house like a hermit crab.
 See how I do it, things I do before travel, tips and tools, and how to travel better.

 Magic.
 No. By housesitting, for free accommodation.
 And this travel blog, for income.
 So, both.
-Check out: How-to Guides, How I travel Full time, How I Spent Only $6K in One Year of Travel, Tips and Tools I Use to Travel Full-time, Staying Safe as a Solo Female Traveler.
+Check out: How I travel Full time, How I Spent Only $6K in One Year of Travel, Tips and Tools to Travel Full-time, Staying Safe as a Solo Female Traveler.